What are MIDI Songs?

 MIDI Song Player

-A MIDI Song will sound incredibly realistic and powerful when played through a dedicated MIDI File sound module like the popular MERISH or other devices made by Roland, Yamaha and Korg.
+A MIDI Song will sound incredibly realistic and powerful when played through a dedicated MIDI File sound module or software like the WINLIVE app or hardware devices made by Roland, Yamaha and Korg.